Rolf Harris: 1960s to 1980s

-He was the subject of This Is Your Life in December 1971, when he was surprised by Eamonn Andrews in New Bond Street in London, UK.
+Harris was the subject of episodes of This Is Your Life in 1971 and 1995.
 In 1973, Harris performed the first concert in the Concert Hall of the newly completed Sydney Opera House.
-On his 1974 single "Papillon" (issued by EMI), a cover of a German song for which he wrote an English lyric, he played autoharp, in addition to singing.
+In 1974, he released the single "Papillon" on EMI.
 He played the didgeridoo on two albums by English pop singer Kate Bush, entitled The Dreaming (1982) and Aerial (2005); he also contributed vocals to the songs "An Architect's Dream" and "The Painter's Link" on Aerial.
-Harris was again the subject of the UK version of This Is Your Life in September 1995, when Michael Aspel surprised him during a bagpipes parade in Edinburgh, Scotland.
-He also appeared on the Australian version of the television programme on two occasions.

 In 1985, Harris presented a twenty-minute child abuse prevention video called Kids Can Say No!